Want to write for magazines?

 - Write a killer query letter, and pitch your story idea to an editor

 If you can do that, you’ve got the chops to get paid well to write for magazines.
 But you need to know where to look for those $500-plus assignments.
-Check out these 21 magazines to get started.
+Check out these 21 magazines to find freelance writing jobs.